bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   from typing import List, Optional

   def plan_demo3a(detector, name: str, npts: int, delay: float=1.0):
-      # Type of 'detector' not defined, therefore Queue Server will find and attempt to
+      # Type of 'detector' is not defined, therefore Queue Server will find and attempt to
       #   replace all strings passed to this parameter by references to objects in
       #   RE Worker namespace.
 Specifying a type hint for the ``detector`` parameter
-      #   will disable the automatic string conversion.
+      #   would disable the automatic string conversion.
       <code implementing the plan>

   def plan_demo3b(positions: typing.Union[typing.List[float], None]=None):
-      # Explicitly using the 'typing' module.
+      # Generic type using the 'typing' module.
 Setting default value to 'None'.
       <code implementing the plan>

   def plan_demo3c(positions: Optional[List[float]]=None):